romilly/s2ag-corpus/README.md

 This needs much less space: 250 GB should be ample.

+Running automated tests needs its own README, and will get one _real soon now_(tm).

 #### Update the .env file to include credentials for the database(s).

 You'll need to add one or two rows to the `.env` file that you created earlier.